-Our Group is flying at 6:40pm on Lufthansa #451 to Frankfurt and then #690 to Tel Aviv, arriving around 11pm the next day, Oct.
-25th.
-(Returning info: Nov.
-5th 7:35am Swiss Air #257 to Zurich, then 1pm #40 for 5:15pm LAX arrival) Airlines recommend being at LAX at least 3 hours before departure.
+Check your ticket for departure and arrival times.
+Our Group is flying at 3:00pm on Lufthansa #457 to Frankfurt and then #694 to Tel Aviv, arriving around 7:00pm the next day, June 7th.
+(Returning info: June 18th at 8:00am Lufthansa #695 to Frankfurt and then #450 to LAX for 4:pm arrival) Airlines recommend being at LAX at least 3 hours before departure.
 I will travel to Jerusalem a few days earlier, and use that time to check out new archeological sites.
 I look forward to welcoming you at the airport when you arrive!